Make email marketing a priority

 Once you get your website up and running, here are options for gathering email addresses:

 - Add required fields on sign-up and receipt forms on your website

 - Put an email form pop-up on the homepage page of your website

-You can purchase email lists too, but buyer beware.
+Email lists can be purchased, but buyer beware.
 These contacts are rented to you.
 You also risk reaching people who do not know you and may not be interested in your product or service.
 Try to get customer referrals because they are more likely to support your business.

 What to say in your emails

 Don’t write about what you’re selling.
 Instead, focus on giving customers what they want.
 Use the word “you” and not “we” to make the message more meaningful to them.